edean11/3Datajs/README.md

 - hasAmbientLight = boolean, defines if the scene has an ambient light
 - hasDirectionalLight = boolean, defines if the scene has a directional light
 - showLinks = boolean, defines if the links are shown in the scene
+- autoAppendPopup = boolean, determines if the popups are appended for all nodes to start (true) or if they should only be appended when the node is selected (false)
 - positioningType = this property has a large impact on how the data is positioned in the scene.
 There are 4 possible choices:

 	1. random - this is the easiest type to implement as it requires no other positioning properties to be defined.
 It simply places all data points into the scene randomly, within the bounds set in the xSpread,ySpread and zSpread properties